How de-risked businesses can leverage cryptocurrency

 We have designed a transaction workflow that is compatible with existing systems, inclusive of any local currency, payment option or pay out method.
 Breaking away from solutions in the past, businesses can integrate their own payout and settlement methods with the Bitspark ecosystem which means there are no major upfront costs to clicking into our global network.

-Funding or withdrawing the digital crypto balance can be done by exchanging cash for crypto directly.
-The exchange between cryptocurrencies is done through our decentralised exchange (DEX) which ensures the best rates at the lowest fees – and as a DEX, it provides greater security than a centralised exchange.
+Funding or withdrawing the digital crypto balance can be done by exchanging cash for crypto directly at a Cash Point.
+The exchange between cryptocurrencies is done through the mobile app.
+For more experienced crypto traders, there is also the decentralised exchange (DEX) which ensures the best rates at the lowest fees – and as a DEX, it provides greater security than a centralised exchange.
 Because we are able to create stablecoins through Bitshares for any of the world’s 180+ fiat currencies, cross-border settlements occur instantly with both parties able to transact in their own native currency.

 Payments and exchanges between exotic currencies around the world are done quicker, cheaper and more securely without the risk of banks closing down your account.